mmattini/BNPayment-iOS/README.md

 ***Credit card registration***

 The user needs to register his/her credit card in the app in order to make a purchase.
-Credit card registration is done through a secure web-based form, which we refer to as a hosted payment page (HPP).
+Credit card registration is done through a secure web-based form, which we refer to as a Hosted Payment Page (HPP).
 The HPP is opened in a web view in the app and the user then registers his/her credit card on it.

 After a successful registration, the HPP will return a card token which is automatically saved locally in the app.
 The card token is a tokenized version of the credit card and can be used by he SDK in order to make payments with the card in question.